Seeing London in a day is practically impossible. London is an immense city. I have lived there for 8 years and I don’t think I have seen it all.

 Yes, even if you are planning to spend just a day in London you will need to get travel insurance.

-Check out my post Why You Need A Good Travel Insurance and get your travel insurance here.
+Check out my post Why You Need A Good Travel Insurance and get your travel insurance on Heymondo – that’s what I have been using for my trips and I like their service.

 Further Readings